We have designed our ambitious curriculum to challenge all our children regardless of their individual needs and life experiences.

 The teaching of reading starts as soon as children start school in Early Years.
 At Merebrook we use the highly successful Read Write Inc (RWI) Phonics programme to teach children how to recognise and read the sounds in words and how to read what we call tricky red words, such as ‘once,’ ‘have,’ ‘said’ and ‘where’.
 Children are taught in homogenous groups to ensure speedy acquisition of both phonic and reading skills.
 Children continue to move through the RWI programme as they move through to Keystage 1.

-In addition to daily phonics lessons, children in Keystage 1 take part in individual, guided group and whole class reading sessions, led by an adult.
+In addition to daily phonics lessons, children in Keystage 1 take part in individual and whole class reading sessions, led by an adult.

 The focus in these sessions shifts towards the children’s understanding of the texts they are reading as they become fluent readers and they begin to develop the skills of inference and deduction.
-In these sessions, children may share a book, poem, newspaper article or any other text relevant to their learning.
+In these sessions, children mostly share texts which link to topic learning so that they are able to make links with their learning across the curriculum.

 Children that are not making the progress we expect to see will receive 1:1 phonic tutoring by a qualified member of staff.
 The aim is for all children to ‘catch up and keep up’.
 Children that come to us from other schools at the start of September or mid-way through the year, will be assessed, grouped and supported with 1:1 tutoring, if required.